 How can HSPs find clarity?

-Anyone, both HSPs and non-HSPs, perform at their wisest when not too aroused or too bored (understimulated).
-For an HSP, we’re often overaroused, which causes us to feel confused, anxious, frazzled, which makes it hard to think rationally.
+Anyone, both HSPs and non-HSPs, perform at their wisest when not overstimulated or too bored (understimulated).
+For an HSP, we’re often overstimulated, which causes us to feel confused, anxious, frazzled, which makes it hard to think rationally.
+But that doesn’t mean that boredom can also set in, since we tend to be very passionate.

 But when we find a balance between feeling aroused and stimulated (i.e., an optimal level of arousal), our sensitivity provides us with all the emotional wisdom we need to support our rational mind to reach clarity.
 All we need to do is unpack our emotions so the rational mind can do its work as well.